 Such membranes find uses in medical equipments and also apparels – where many applications require the material to only allow the passage of air and not other substances.

 - Variant 4: Laminated expanded PTFE membraneThis is the most popular variant as per our experience.
 The drawback of plain EPTFE membranes is that due to its spongy texture, it does have a tendency to absorb some amount of moisture over time.
 Furthermore, EPTFE is very soft and light and thin membranes tend to cling to themselves, making handling difficult.The lamination of the membranes is usually done with polypropylene or polyethylene.
 The benefit is that the membrane is easier to handle and also limits the long-term seepage of moisture.
 The limitation is that the laminate would not be nearly as effective as PTFE in withstanding harsh chemicals (although this is easily remedied by ensuring that the side facing the chemicals is the pure PTFE side).
 Furthermore, the membrane will not be able to withstand high temperatures.

 We see a lot of applications of this membrane in filters for medical devices.
 There is also some use in the automotive segment – where the membrane acts as a filter to evacuate air from oil.
 The breathability ensures that only air is sucked through the filter and not oil.

 In summary, one must point out that PTFE membranes are expensive due to the lengthy process involved in making them and the cost of the material itself.
 Hence they are sparingly used only in applications where only PTFE will suffice.
+PTFE Materials offer excellent control over pore size, porosity, permeability, water intrusion pressure and thickness and they can be used as organic solvents.
 Nonetheless, the range of options they offer – inertness, food grade, temperature resistance and breathability – make them unmatched by any other material in the area of membranes.